 If you are struggling to make a compulsory repayment, there may be some options to relieve the stress.
-Depending on your situation, you may be eligible to apply to the ATO to request an amendment or deferment of your compulsory repayment, visit www.ato.gov.au/individuals/study-and-training-support-loans/deferring-repayments for information.
+Depending on your situation, you may be eligible to apply to the ATO to request an amendment or deferment of your compulsory repayment.
+For more information, visit www.ato.gov.au/individuals-and-families/study-and-training-support-loans/deferring-repayments